Abdul Latif Chowdhury Fultali: Career

 The Madrasah-e-Darul Qirat Majidiah (now Darul Hadis Latifiah) was "one of the very first Islamic educational institutions in London".

 In 1940, Allamah Fultali founded the Darul Qirat Majidiah Trust and institutionalized his effort to teach the perfect recitation of the Quran.
 Now there are more than two thousand branches of the trust throughout the world engaged in educating people in the field of Tajweed.

 Mawlana Abd-un-Noor (1880–1963) of Gorkapon in Badarpur was a prominent scholar and Sufi-Saint of that time, who requested Abdul Latif Chowdhury Fultali to visit the mosque conjoined to Adam Khaki's shrine.
 In 1946, Fultali announced that he would be travelling to Badarpur to give a lesson on qira'at at Adam Khaki's mosque.
 Abd-an-Nur Gorkaponi and his students purchased a horse for Allamah Fultali to ride on so the journey could be easier.
 From 1946 to 1950, Allamah Fultali was a teacher at the Badarpur Senior Madrasa.
 He began teaching Qur'an with tajweed from his own home in 1950.
 As a result of riots in the 1950s, Fultali briefly migrated to Pakistan.
 Fultali spent six years as a teacher of Hadith studies at the Gasbari Jamiul Uloom Kamil Madrasah.
 After that, he taught Sahih al-Bukhari, Sunan al-Nasa'i, Sunan ibn Majah, Sahih al-Tirmidhi, Sunan Abu Dawood, Al-Itqān, Nur al-Anwar, Al-Hidayah and Tafsir al-Jalalayn at the Satpur Alia Madrasa and Isamati Alia Madrasa respectively.
 He finally returned to Fultali Alia Madrasa, where he taught Hadith until his death.

 On 11 May 1967, a conference was held at the Shah Jalal Dargah.
 A memorandum strictly calling for the prohibition of shirki practices was signed by the leading Islamic scholars from Sylhet including Abdul Latif Chowdhury Fultali, Hormuz Ullah Shayda, Mushahid Ahmad Bayampuri, Ibrahim Chatuli and Nur Uddin Gohorpuri.

+During the Bangladesh Liberation War, on 30 July 1971, Fultali attended an anti-independence local peace committee meeting at the Sylhet Registry field, which was also attended by the likes of Ajmal Ali Chowdhury.
+In the meeting, Fultali urged the public to strictly follow Islamic tenets to protect Pakistan.

+In post-independence Bangladesh, he was imprisoned in the Sylhet jail for around 2 years till 1973.
+During imprisonment, he authored the books At-Tanweer ala at-Tafsir, Muntakhabus Siar, and Nala-e-Qalandar.

 Allamah Fultali was the best known and most influential spiritual leader among the British Bangladeshi community.
 He was based in Bangladesh, but made well-attended visits to the United Kingdom.
 Among these visits, he established Madrasah-e-Darul Qirat Majidiah in 1978, which has since vastly expanded in London.
 He was a founder of numerous organisations related to religion, culture and education and a patron to a number of humanitarian and charitable organisations such as Muslim Hands Bangladesh.

 In 1983, he established the Hazrat Shahjalal Darussunnah Yaqubia Kamil Madrasa with the assistance of Haji Abdus Subhan Tafadar of Subhanighat, Sylhet.